Improving the U.S. power grid

 Houses of the future may be fitted with smart appliances that can be programmed to consume less when energy prices are high, changing demand patterns.

 A smart grid has to be built on the foundation of a robust grid.
-A transmission infrastructure connecting areas of highly available renewable energy, such as wind and solar, to the load centers is an essential prerequisite to unlock the potential of renewable resources.
+A transmission infrastructure connecting areas of highly available renewable energy, such as wind and solar, to the load centers is an essential prerequisite to unlock the potential of renewable resources across regions.
 We, as a nation, must overcome the challenges of siting transmission lines.
 As we build this transmission infrastructure, it needs to be developed smartly.

 By transforming the way we think about the grid, we have already begun.
 Together, with enabling technologies, enabling policies and the cooperation of all stakeholders, we can and will meet this challenge.